Appreciating Bonsai

 Foliage

-Foliage, in addition to the trunk, greatly affects the impression one receives from a bonsai.
+Like the trunk, foliage greatly affects the impression one receives from a bonsai.
 Each individual tree has different characteristics in its leaves, even within the same species.
-For example, varieties of Japanese white pine which have short, glossy needles are especially used as bonsai.
+For example, varieties of Japanese white pine with short, glossy needles are often used as bonsai.
 The foliage on trees such as Japanese maples can be especially appreciated in the autumn when they change color.

 -